eduvpn/documentation/API.md

 ```

 ### Error Responses

-Do **NOT** use the exact "Message" for string comparison in your application
-code, getting any of these (4xx) errors below indicates a problem in the
-application.

-Obviously if there in a 5xx error, that is NOT a problem in the client.

 | Call          | Example Message                        | Code | Description                                                                                   |
 | ------------- | -------------------------------------- | ---- | --------------------------------------------------------------------------------------------- |